kjempire9/bin2dec/README.md

 ### BIN2DEC
-## Done in python
+#### Done in python
-This part of my @100daysOfCode.
+This is part of my @100daysOfCode.
 I followed this link [ here](https://github.com/florinpop17/app-ideas) and found some cool projects ideas to improve my skills in Python.

 **BIN2DEC** was the first of many projects arranged in order of difficulty and expertise.

-It is just a simple program that **converts binary numbers to decimal** or mathematically, base 2 numbers to base 10 numbers.
+It is just a simple script that **converts binary numbers to decimal** or mathematically, base 2 numbers to base 10 numbers.

 ```
  python bindec.py